a00908270/masterthesis/thesis.md

 ### Storage Service (vinnsl-storage-service)

-Binary files, like trained network models, images or csv files are essential in the pocess of creating and training neural networks.
-File management is handled by the `vinnsl-storage-service`.
+Binary files, like trained network models, images or csv files are essential in the process of creating and training neural networks.
+File management is handled by the `vinnsl-storage-`
+`service`.

 ### Frontend UI (vinnsl-nn-ui)